ilabcode/pyhgf/README.md

 ### Model fitting

 Here we demonstrate how to fit a two-level binary Hierarchical Gaussian filter.
-The input time series are binary outcome from Iglesias et al. (2013).
+The input time series are the binary outcomes from Iglesias et al. (2013).

 ```python
 from pyhgf.model import HGF